leikxile/roundcube-hide-show-passowrd/README.md

 # roundcube-hide-show-passowrd

-Plugin for adding hide/show password on the password field.
+Plugin for adding hide/show password on the password field in the login page.
 This also changes the placeholder in the username field to username/email address.
 Remove if unnecessary.

 Installation:
 1. Download as zip